wadelau/wadelau.github.io/hanjst/hanjst-function.md

 ## Functions
 ### Built-in Functions

-As we listed in previous section, there are so many built-in functions in JavaScript and Hanjst. an
+As we listed in previous section, there are so many built-in functions in JavaScript and Hanjst.
+Those various functions almost cover every aspects of programming in template language.

-Hanjst has the follow directive built-in functions.
+Hanjst has the follow directive built-in functions which consists of basic methods and backbone of the template language and its engine.

 ### Custom Functions
 ....